theroggy/cropclassification/README.md

 Probably this documentation won't suffice to get you started, but you are free to reach out for more info if you are really interested.

+In general, you should also be aware that the package isn't really meant to be an easy-to-use solution for crop classification.
+It is rather a quite specialised solution for our specific needs.
+Nonetheless we want to make the code public so if anyone is interested, they can have a look and possibly get some inspiration.

 ## Installation manual
 1. Install conda